 Credit institutions and investment firms

-The fact that EBA and ESMA want to leverage on the existing regulations shows the objective to build a common “level playing field” for all actors of the financial industry in Europe, while considering the specificities of each category in terms of size and business model.
+The fact, the fact that EBA and ESMA want to leverage on the existing regulations shows the objective to build a common “level playing field” for all actors of the financial industry in Europe, while considering the specificities of each category in terms of size and business model.

 The gap is now filled completely!
 The question I am sure all actors have in mind is how far EBA and ESMA are ready to go to consider the “implementation burden” for institutions!
 We might have a beginning of answer on the 4 September 2020.